Bakobiibizo/greeble/docs/cli.md

 # Greeble CLI

-The `greeble` command copies component templates, static assets, and optional documentation into your project.
+The `greeble` command scaffolds starter projects and copies component templates, static assets, and optional documentation into your project.
 The CLI reads `greeble.manifest.yaml`, so new components added to the manifest are immediately available.

 ## Installation